 In addition to getting a choice of phone, you also choose what kind of service you’ll need when you arrive in China.
 For example, if you are only concerned about making and receiving phone calls and maybe text messages, you’ll just want their “Standard Plan” that covers basic phone and text.
 You won’t have data access to the internet with this type of basic plan, so using an Android or Apple smart phone probably doesn’t make sense.

-Of course, you can always bring your own phone from home to take pictures, but plugging in a SIM card on this type of plan won’t do much good.
+Of course, you can always bring your own phone from home to take pictures, but plugging in a SIM card on this Standard plan won’t do much good.

 If, on the other hand, you do need to access data on your phone so that you can get emails, browse the web and access apps, you will need to rent a smartphone.
-Cellular Abroad offers many plans that offer different levels of data consumption.
+Cellular Abroad (use promo code TravelChina10 to save $10!) offers many plans that offer different levels of data consumption.
 You’ll want to ask yourself:

 - Do I just need to check email and use the maps app?